veganaize/closure-compiler/@abstract-classes-and-methods.md

   // abstract
 }
 ```
 * Abstract methods cannot be called within a class member function body via `super.foo()` where `foo` is an abstract method belonging to the parent class.
-However, they may be called within a class member function body via `this.foo()` where `fo`o is an abstract method belonging to that class.
+However, they may be called within a class member function body via `this.foo()` where `foo` is an abstract method belonging to that class.
 ```js
 /** @abstract */
 class Foo {